Free Leg Exams

 ● No sedation, return to work the same day

 . . .

 We will evaluate your symptoms and customize a treatment plan just for you.

 Patient Success: Swollen Legs

-When Gerald first came to Allure Vein Center, he was 60 and dealing with Type 2 diabetes, mild peripheral vascular disease, and diabetic neuropathy.
+When Gerald first came to the Vein Center at Allure Medical, he was 60 and dealing with Type 2 diabetes, mild peripheral vascular disease, and diabetic neuropathy.
 Being overweight and mildly arthritic was already making it difficult for Gerald to get around, and his advanced varicose veins were making his situation worse.